CHTC/chtc-website-source/_uw-research-computing/docker-build.md

 > Otherwise, HTCondor may fail to pull or launch the container when it starts
 > the job.
 {:.tip}

+If you get errors, try to determine what you may need to add or change to your Dockerfile and then run the build command again.
+Debugging a Docker build is largely the same as debugging any software installation process.

 ## 5. Test Locally